 They came close three times admittedly, finishing runner up to Jose Mourinho’s Chelsea in 2004/05, then mounting the best challenge to Leicester’s incredible fairy tale success in 2016.

-Last term, Mikel Arteta’s men spent 248 days at the top before stumbling at the death.
+In 2022-23, Mikel Arteta’s men spent 248 days at the top before stumbling at the death.
+They finished just two points behind Manchester City in 2023-24.

 Yet still, for the most part, Arsenal have become known in recent years for viewing a Champions League place as a satisfactory achievement, finishing third or fourth for ten years in a row as Arsene Wenger’s long reign plateaued before eventually dwindling to mediocrity.